-- Complaint: Complainants may talk to their building principal or immediate supervisor to try to resolve the problem informally, if the Complainant feels comfortable doing so.
+1. Complainants may talk to their building principal or immediate supervisor to try to resolve the problem informally, if the Complainant feels comfortable doing so.
 If the complaint is based upon the conduct of the Complainant’s principal or immediate supervisor, or some other conflict of interest exists, the Complainant may contact that person’s immediate supervisor.
 Complaints should be reported as soon as possible after the event giving rise to the complaint.

 In the event the investigator finds:

-- No violation of District policy, a summary of the findings will be shared by the investigator with the Complainant and the Respondent.
+A. No violation of District policy, a summary of the findings will be shared by the investigator with the Complainant and the Respondent.

-- By the investigator with the Complainant and the Respondent; and
+1. By the investigator with the Complainant and the Respondent; and

-In the event of an appeal, the Superintendent/designee shall review the written record and may meet with the parties.
-The Superintendent/designee may affirm, reverse, modify or remand the matter for further proceedings and shall, within twenty (20) working days of receipt of the written appeal, provide this decision in writing to the parties.
+In the event of an appeal, the Superintendent/designee shall review the written record and may meet with the appealing party.
+The Superintendent/designee may affirm, reverse, modify or remand the matter for further proceedings and shall, within twenty (20) days of the written appeal, confirm this decision in writing to the appealing party.

 Except in the event of a termination of a certified employee, the Superintendent’s/designee’s decision shall be final.

-Confidentiality.
 The District will reasonably limit disclosure of information gathered in the course of receiving, investigating, and responding to a complaint filed under this policy, but cannot guarantee confidentiality to any party.
-Sensitive information will be handled in a manner consistent with the District’s legal obligations, and with the necessity to investigate allegations of misconduct and to take corrective action when misconduct has occurred.
+Sensitive information will be handled in a manner consistent with the District’s legal obligation, and with the necessity to investigate allegations of misconduct and to take corrective action when misconduct has occurred.